 What is Sectop?

-Discovered by MalwareHunterTeam, Sectop is a remote access trojan (RAT).
+Discovered by MalwareHunterTeam, Sectop (also known as 1xxbot) is a remote access trojan (RAT).
 Malware of this type operates by allowing remote access to infected devices and essentially hijacking them.
-RAT presence in systems can cause various very severe issues.
+The presence of a RAT in systems can cause severe issues.

-LimeRevenge, BlackRemote, Gh0st are a few examples of other RAT type trojans.
-Nearly all malicious programs under this classification share similarities in-between.
-Their abilities can differ (e.g. they can track and gather data, cause chain infections, mine cryptocurrency, etc.), however they all have a single purpose - to generate revenue for their developers.
-These infections pose a huge threat to computers and users, therefore they must be eliminated without delay.
+Their capabilities can differ (e.g. they might track and record data, cause chain infections, mine cryptocurrency, etc.), however, they are all designed to generate revenue for the developers.
+These infections pose a a significant threat to computers and users, and therefore must be eliminated without delay.

 How did Sectop infiltrate my computer?